ankitrathore25/RateMyPhone/README.md

+# Status
+-- still under development.
+It will be completed by first week of December 2019.

 # RateMyPhone
 Classifying the user review to one of the rating class.
 User will enter the reviews as the plain text in the input box and end result will be the rating based on the classifying model used.